 Ding-dong, Bitcoin’s dead.
 At least that’s the prevailing narrative from the usual suspect (here’s looking at you, Jamie Dimon).

 But there’s a nagging question… What if the pundits and naysayers are right?
-Could 2023 be the year that finally kills cryptocurrency?
+Despite recent recoveries, could 2023 be the year that finally kills cryptocurrency?

 To find out, let’s take a dive into what’s happened in the crypto world over the past 12 months and what that means for cryptocurrency in 2023 — and we’re going to start with the worst of it.
 Yes, we’re going to get into the collapsed FTX crypto exchange debacle.